Child dies after SUV plows through Florida day care playground - NewsBreak

 The incident occurred at about 4:30 p.m. at the Imagination Station Learning Center in Arcadia.

-According to the report, the driver, 18-year-old Kiara Rishelle Morant, was treated for minor injuries then arrested and charged for driving without a license.
-She was later released on a $120 bond, according to online jail records.
+According to the report, the 18-year-old female driver, was treated for minor injuries then arrested and charged for driving without a license.
+She was later released on $120 bond, according to online jail records.

-It’s unclear if Morant will face more charges.
+It’s unclear if the woman will face more charges.
 The Highway Patrol said the crash remains under investigation.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.